alnoki/AAAAAA/doc/getting-started/quickstart.rst

 ..
 5333f1a

-.. _setup-quickstart:
+.. _quickstart:

 ###########
 Quick start
 ###########

-If you just want to try out some basic :term:`AAAAAA` functionality, then follow the below steps.
-Afterwards, if you want to re-create the development environment that :xref:`alnoki <alnoki-repos>` uses, there are some additional steps for you on the following pages
+If you want to try out some basic :term:`AAAAAA` functionality, then follow the below steps:

 #. :std:doc:`Download Miniconda <conda:user-guide/install/download>` (a variant
    of :xref:`Anaconda`), which will give you quick access to :xref:`Python` if